jSwAggy01/CPP-OOP/2. Streams/Lab 2.3 files/README.md

 ### 2. File Input and Output

 The program reads integers from the input CSV file and stores them in a vector.
 It then calculates the average of the numbers and replaces each number in the vector with its difference from the average.
-Finally, it writes the modified numbers to the output CSV file.
+Finally, it writes the modified numbers to an output txt file.

 ### 3. Error Handling